-The District constantly looks for opportunities to implement strategies to improve operations, enhance fiscal efficiency, ensure public access and engagement, create more accountability and, most importantly, deliver the services and results that citizens and businesses expect.
+The District constantly looks for opportunities to implement strategies to improve operations, enhance fiscal efficiency, ensure public access and engagement, create more accountability and, most importantly, deliver the services and results that the public expects.
 Project and operational progress, along with overall organizational efficiency and effectiveness, are continuously measured and reported.
 Monthly financial statements are publicly presented at Governing Board meetings and posted online to clearly demonstrate how the District utilizes taxpayer dollars.
-By routinely collaborating with the public, state and federal agencies, local governments, non-governmental organizations, community organizations and the business community, the District works to further leverage public dollars by identifying additional cost-saving strategies.
+By routinely collaborating with the public, state and federal agencies, local governments, nongovernmental organizations, community organizations and the business community, the District works to further leverage public dollars by identifying additional cost-saving strategies.